dreamerlzl/simpleCCG/README.md

 then get back to the root dir, and type

     ./parse

+`predict_input` is an example with the expected format, `predict_output` is the corresponding output, and `parse_output` is the corresponding parse output.

 ## Details
 - Currently, the tagging and parsing are separate.